shubhampatil1602/foodhub-react/README.md

   - Address
   - Contact us

+### 🚀 `To install a package we use npm and to execute a package we use npx command.`

+## Packages to install:

+1. Start with npm init (it create package.json)
+2. npm i -D parcel (-D refers to dev-dependency)
+3. Install react, react-dom, react-router-dom as normal dependency
+4. Tailwind css
+5. @reduxjs/toolkit (for creation of store) and react-redux (for providing store to react)

+## What is Parcel doing for us ?

+- Dev Build
+- Local Server
+- Hot Module Replacement (HMR).
+Automatic reloding page on save.
+- It uses File Watching Algorithm - written in C++
+- Caching - Faster builds
+- Image Optimization
+- Minification
+- Bundling
+- Compress
+- Consistent Hashing
+- Code Splitting
+- Differential Bundling - it gives support of older browsers.
+- Diagnostic - beautiful errors
+- Error Handling
+- HTTPs
+- Tree Shaking - remove unused code.
+- Different dev and production bundles.

 ## Learnings from Namaste React while making this project:

 - One of the reason for react is fast is it uses virtual dom, diff algo., reconciliation.